-Why should businesses care about data quality in SalesForce?
+Why should you care about data quality in Salesforce?

 The State of Salesforce by IBM shows that the 2nd biggest concern among salesforce users is bad data.
 The report shows an increased demand for relying on data-driven insights, which gives data management a pivotal role.

 Sales reps:52% of SFDC customers have a higher demand for data insights of customers' propensity to buy.

 IT and DevOps:64% ask for more data-driven decision-making tools

 Marketers: 65% are keener to have AI for analytics & reporting on customer behavior and target markets.

 Service: 69% have a raised demand for AI-driven next-best-action and knowledge assistance

 Obviously, businesses should care about data quality within their CRM because there is evidence that poor data negatively impacts organizational performance.

 Revenue loss.Ovum's research posits that around 30% of revenue is lost due to low data quality.

 Productivity loss & time waste.
 Salesforce users waste 20% of their time researching the accounts they want to work with, rather than spending that time on actual selling.